gangabhavanivantaku/practice-notes/_posts/2024-06-30-Concepts-of-C.md

      Example: `char d = 'A'`;

+     ** string datatype is not in C-library **. we can store the string in character array.

  * ### **Keywords**
    #### Keywords are reserved words that have special meaning in the C language.
 They cannot be used as identifiers (variable names, function names, etc.).